UCLA-VAST/recut/README.md

 nix-env -f . -i
 ```

-## Usage and Features
+# Features
-Once recut is installed globally you can see the example usage by running on the command line:
-```
-recut
-```
 Recut has several principle usages:
 1. Compressing image volumes to a sparse format [VDB grids](https://www.openvdb.org/documentation/doxygen/faq.html) (`.vdb`)
-2. Segment, reconstruct and skeletonize cells in medical images.
+2. Segment, reconstruct and skeletonize cells in medical images
 3. Creating volumetric image windows for bounding boxes of interest, for example around cells for supervised training labels or proofreading.
 This is accomplished efficiently and in parallel by uncompressing from the sparse VDB format into `.tiff` which can be more widely consumed by visualization or machine learning software.
-For example, the cell-based U-net inference software in Recut's pipeline directory consumes `.tiff`.
+For example, the cell-based U-net inference software in Recut's pipeline directory consumes `.tiff`s
 4. Filtration and quality control of skeletonized cells (trees) based on domain-specific features.
-Since recut takes a batch process approach where large volume medical images are reconstructed concurrently, methods that filter and discard cells automatically are critical.
+Since recut takes a batch process approach where large volume medical images are reconstructed concurrently, methods that filter and discard cells automatically are critical
-5. Converting `.ims` or `.vdb` files to `.tiff` and other image to image conversions.
+5. Image conversion tools between `.ims`,`.vdb`, and `.tiff` for visualization, reconstruction and machine learning

+# Usage
+Once recut is installed globally you can see the example usage by running on the command line:
+```
+recut
+```
 The first argument passed to recut is the path to the input which can either be a directory of `.tiff` files or an `.ims` or `.vdb` file.
 The ordering of all other arguments is arbitrary.
 The default behavior is to run an end-to-end reconstruction of the passed `.ims` or `.tiff` image.
 Arguments have assumed default values for the most common expected behavior.

 ### Acceptable Input Formats